Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Full dark theme/README.md

 # Full dark theme for firefox
+**With Firefox 89 a new interface will be introduced to Firefox, which is known as "Proton".
+This new interface will introduce some changes that will require some changes in this theme.

+This is why now there are a "Photon" (for the old interface) and "Proton" (for the new interface) folders in here.
+Proton dark theme is still work in progress, but should work for the most part.
+It should be ready by the time it hits Firefox stable.**

-Following the method described here, you will be able to give dark colors to firefox as shown in the following picture:
+Following the method described here, you will be able to give dark colors to firefox as shown in the following pictures:

 ![Dark firefox UI](https://i.imgur.com/I4x1a8w.png)

 ![Dark addons](https://i.imgur.com/t1Nf65V.png)

-** As of Firefox 89 (Nightly), Proton will be introducing changes to the interface, so the theme will not look too great on it, and it won't be updated for Nightly until it stabilizes and Proton is released fully.**

 ## Installation

+First you need to know which version of Firefox you are running.
+If you are running Firefox 88 or lower, use the files inside "Photon" folder, if you are running Firefox 89 or higher, use the ones on "Proton".

-**Note: As of Firefox 69, you will need to enable the use of these files through a configuration setting.** The preference in question is `toolkit.legacyUserProfileCustomizations.stylesheets`.
+**Note: As of Firefox 69+, you will need to enable the use of these files through a configuration setting.** The preference in question is `toolkit.legacyUserProfileCustomizations.stylesheets`.
 Here is how you change its value:

 1. Load `about:config` in the Firefox address bar.
 	1. Confirm that you will be careful.